-We will continue to update our website and Facebook as we get closer to the auditions, so check back soon for more information on how to sign up for your audition!
-For now, check out our event on Facebook for all the latest updates!
+We will continue to update our website and Facebook as we get closer to next year’s auditions, so check back for more information on how to sign up for your audition!
 Looking for more information about what to expect in the audition process and how to prepare?
-Check out our Audition FAQ page.
+Check out our FAQ’s down below!

 We hope to see you there!

 So you’d like to join the crazy world of ScatterTones?
-Awesome!
+Woohoo!
 We’re always on the lookout for new and vibrant voices and personalities.
 We hold auditions at the beginning of Fall quarter of each academic year.
-Look out for a table on BruinWalk where you can get your questions answered by ones of our members, and sign up for an audition time.
+Look out for a table at the Activities Fair where you can get your questions answered by ones of our members and sign up for an audition time.

 So what do you need to do for us?
 Our audition process is two-fold, with an initial audition as well as callbacks.
-For the initial audition, a panel made up of the Directors, Business Manager, and a few other people will ask you to sing some scales and intervals , both up and down.
+For the initial audition, a panel made up of our members will ask you to sing some scales and intervals , both up and down.
 This will let you warm up and let us hear your range.
 We’ll then ask you to give us a one-minute solo of your choice, where you can rock out all you want.
-We may ask you to do one more exercise after your solo, to make sure we have a good idea of what you can do.
-The exercise will be either tonal memory (where we play a series of five random notes on the keyboard, and you sing the notes back to us) or sight-reading.
-And don’t worry, you get a choice!

 *Project!
 We can’t call you back if we can’t hear you because you were singing too softly.
 Besides, we sometimes perform without microphones outdoors, so making sure you can be heard is important.
 Don’t be afraid of making little mistakes (especially during callbacks) either.

 *Choose a solo song that fits YOU.
 Make sure it’s in your range so you’ll sound great on it.
 Add personality into it.
 Have fun.
 This is your chance to really show us what you’re made of.
 Whether it’s a hard and fast alternative-rock song, a mellow ballad, or a jazzy riff, make sure your personality comes through.
-While we don’t require that you sing a specific song, it’ll help us more if you sing a song we know, so we’re not left second-guessing whether you sang it well or not.
-If you sing something we don’t know, we may ask you to sing a song determined by us.
 Please avoid opera and rap.
 We sing a wide variety of music, but showing us that you can out-rap Eminem or hit those high A’s better than Sarah Brightman gives us no clue if you can belt it out like Mariah or croon like John Legend.

 *Above all, and especially during callbacks, BE YOURSELF!
 We look as much for personality as we do for talent.
 Relax and have fun.
 Tenseness doesn’t lend itself to great singing.